Tutorial: Creating an accessible One Time Code solution

 Our problem

-Imagine user navigation:
+Imagine the user’s navigation:

 Nine, text field, double tap to edit, Eight, text field, double tap to edit, Five, text field, double tap to edit, Three, text field, double tap to edit, Nine , text field, double tap to edit, One, text field, double tap to edit ”